yukiawano/sscpmodule/README.md

  * [Documents for developers](https://github.com/yukiawano/sscpmodule/blob/master/docs/en/index.md)
  * [Demo](http://gsoc2012ss.yaunix.com/)

-## Notice

-Please note that this module is **under development** and **not suitable for use in production**!

-* There will be a lot of changes.
-* We may change the database structure.
-* It is not feature complete.

-## Features that will be added

-These are list of what we will do in near future.
-These are still a lot of room for discussion, and may be changed, deleted or added.
-We are really welcome to your feedback.
-So if you have anything about them, please let us know.

-* Make Block Holder extensible.
-(To create Slideshow Block Holder.)
-* Enable to assign multiple Audience Types to a Block.
-* Move MatchingType option from audiencetype.yml to Block Holder.

 ## Open Questions

 At the moment there are the following open questions / issues: